openfaas/faas/guide/kong_integration.md

     kong:latest
 ```

+**Doing things the right way**

+Kong has an admin port with you can expose by adding `-p 8001:8001`.
+In this guide we will hide the port from the off-set so that if you do not have a firewall configured yet, there is less risk of someone gaining access.

-Create a curl command alias so we can talk to the Kong admin without exposing its ports to the network.
+Create a `curl` command alias so we can talk to the Kong admin without exposing its ports to the network.

 ```
 $ alias kong_admin_curl='docker exec $(docker ps -q -f name="kong\.") curl'
 ```